cscorley/dissertation/chapters/2_related/2_tr_models.md

 The Boolean model is the simplest of the models used for constructing a search engine.
 This approach builds an index of the corpus by treating each document as a set of unique terms.
 Essentially, a boolean model weights all terms
-equally: either the term is in the document or it isn't.
+equally: either the term is in the document or it is not.
 A user constructs queries with single keywords joined by boolean expressions such as `AND`, `OR`, and `NOT`.